RuipengHan/High-Frequency-Trading-Strategy/documentation/final_report.md

 1. **What did you specifically do individually for this project?**

    In this project, I did two main things.
-   Firstly, I was responsible for the alpaca parser.
+   Firstly, I was responsible for the alpaca parser，and also provide my understanding and advice for writing other parsers.
 I researched the api for the alpaca market data and built a working first version of the parser.
 After Jian wrote the different forms of the get_trade section, I finished writing the corresponding get_quote section.
 I also looked at the data input formats that could be used in the strategy and finalised the parser.
 I also tested several use cases of the Alpaca trading api output and found that the NBBO data output from the Alpaca quote api could not be used in a strategy studio that accepted BBO quote data, which affected the way we ended up building the strategy.

    Secondly, I completed a single signal trading strategy based on research and understanding and achieved profitability at multiple times of the day.
 During this phase, I independently explored the various trading interfaces and classes in Strategy Studio and identified the equations required to trade the strategy.
 I spent a lot of time testing and debugging as I completed the strategies, and in the process deepened my understanding of the logic of how Strategy Studio works.
 I refined the trading logic and the stop-loss method to improve the pnl.

    Finally, I collaborated on the documentation and PowerPoint writing.

 2. **What did you learn as a result of doing your project?**